Foreign Vehicle Importation - Overview

 Commercial vehicles that are 8-9 years old vehicles and designed to haul more than 16 people, cement mixers and other heavy vehicles are allowed to be permanently imported at 10% taxes.

 There are special rules for importing 5-9 year old vehicles into the Baja California y California Sur, and special zones of Sonora, but these categories affect few expats, so, we will not discuss these exceptions.
 There are also special exemptions from requirements to get a vehicle import permit, if the vehicle remains in special “Free Zones” along the border, parts of Sonora, Baja California, and Quintana Roo.
 The vehicle can enter Mexico without a Temporary Import Permit, but must stay within these zones.
+We offer Lowest-Cost-Guaranteed Auto Insurance for the Free Zones.

 With a Mexico Permanent Importation Permit